lrug/lrug.org/source/meetings/2025/january/index.html.md

 register for a free ticket via TicketTailor][january2025-ticket-tailor]**.

-**Note**: as part of attending this month you will also need to agree to an NDA provided by our hosts, Intercom.
+**Note**: as part of attending this month you will also need to agree to an NDA provided by our hosts, Canva.

 ### Venue